How a stablecoin holds its peg

 Regulated funds hold short-duration Treasuries; the token is a fund share that accretes NAV instead of trading exactly at $1.

-Read the explainerstress: instant-redemption cap / USDC rail constraint (OUSG)
+Read the explainerstress: instant-redemption cap / stablecoin-rail constraint

 03.Crypto-Collateralized (CDP)